ArvRao/Django-Rest-Framework-Authentication/README.md

 Step 3: Run the migrations and create database

 python3 manage.py makemigrations

 python3 manage.py migrate

 Step 4: Run the server

 python3 manage.py runserver

-Hope you found this helpful.
-Hope you love it.
-Cheers!

 Tutorial:
 Register users by providing their name, unique email and password.